 Visa requirements: Residents of most countries can apply for an e-visa ahead of time or get a visa on arrival for visits of 15, 30, or 90 days in Nepal.
 Make sure you check your own personal visa requirements before finalizing any bookings.

 Getting around: The fastest way to get around within Nepal is flying, but you can also get buses, taxis, private car hire, rickshaws and motorcycle hire.
-Check out this guide for more information on transport within Nepal.

 Power Plugs: The power sockets used throughout Nepal are a mix of the standard “Euro” plug and type D which is mainly used in India, Sri Lanka, and Nepal.
 We suggest bringing a universal travel adaptor with you to ensure you'll be able to use your electronic devices.